jpoirier/picoc/README.md

 TRUE and picoc will be able to write it too.

-# How picoc differs from C90
+# How PicoC differs from C90

 picoc is a tiny C language, not a complete implementation of C90.
 It doesn't aim to implement every single feature of C90 but it does aim to be close enough that